Alex3k/lgtm_hrdr/README.md

 	- Ensure you have set the OIDC settings from step 5.15
 3. `terraform init`
 4. `terraform apply -var-file vars.tfvars` - This will take 30 to 45 minutes.
-5. **Note: The Grafana Agent won't ship data until you've configured the Enterprise Metrics Plugin (see below)**
+5. **Note: The Grafana Agent won't ship data until you've configured the Enterprise Metrics/Logs Plugin (see below)**

 ## Step 7) Deploy the GE Global Load Balancer
 To make it easier to destroy regions, I have separated this out into it's own Terraform project.